Suspension (body modification): Resurrection

 A resurrection suspension is a suspension in which the suspended person is held up by hooks, usually in two rows on the belly; it gives the impression of rising from death as the suspendee is curved backwards facing up.

 Crucifix

-A crucifix suspension is a variation on a suicide suspension in which hooks are also placed in the arms, such that the suspendee appears to be hanging on a cross, with his or her arms held out to the side.
+A crucifix suspension is a variation on a back suspension in which hooks are also placed in the arms, such that the suspendee appears to be hanging on a cross, with his or her arms held out to the side.

 Superman

 A superman suspension is the inverse of a coma suspension - the hooks are placed in the back and legs, usually in two rows, such that the suspendee is lying face down.
 This type of suspension is named superman due to the similarity in appearance to Superman flying.

 Other

 Other variations exist, using any number from one to dozens of hooks.
 The rebirth suspension is usually performed with 4 to 6 hooks in the back, with the suspendee in the fetal position, face down.

 Some hang from calves, ankles, knees, or buttocks.
 This can even include facial suspension.
 The "Angel" Suspension is six or eight hooks in the back where the outline of an angel's wings would be.